-The sculpture base is immersed in an inch of water, so it appears to be floating.
+The sculpture is set about an inch underwater, so it appears to be floating.
 "There is also a different approach to the fountain spray aspect where the water will be made to the motion as if a light breeze is blowing over the water's surface," Michael Warhurst said.